alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

         -- The output window should show the output from the ng build showing the webpack js bundle files -- Bundle files are created by the ng build process and by default are created in the dist folder (as configured in the .angular-cli.json file (located at the root of the application).
-    ^ o	Configure the index file as the start up and edit it to look in the dist folder for the webpack bundle files -- Right click on the index file and click on Set As Start Page -- Copy the includes from the dist/index.html file and then add a “/dist/" prior to the name of each file.
+    ^ Configure the index file as the start up and edit it to look in the dist folder for the webpack bundle files -- Right click on the index file and click on Set As Start Page -- Copy the includes from the dist/index.html file and then add a “/dist/" prior to the name of each file.
            Eg.
               From: &lt;script type="text/javascript" src="inline.bundle.js"&gt;&lt;/script>
               To:   &lt;script type="text/javascript" src="/dist/inline.bundle.js"&gt;&lt;/script>

-    ^ Launch the Browser from Visual Studio to verify the Angular Application displays
+    ^ Launch the Chrome Browser from Visual Studio to verify the Angular Application displays ^ Launch the IE Browser from Visual Studio
+        -- There should be an error message from the &#95;for-of.js file that there is an unhandled exception at line 795, column 36 in http://localhost:<port#>/dist/polyfills.bundle.js.
+This is because the polyfills.ts file needs to be edited to uncomment the section for IE9, IE10, and IE11 so that the needed polyfills are added for Internet Explorer.

 </pre>